-The Woof Institute is developing Summer School opportunities that will launch in summer 2019.
+The Woof Institute has developed Summer School opportunities to commence in summer 2019.
 The primary aim of the summer school is to offer a programme of study for students that will draw on the research and teaching expertise of staff and doctoral students at the Woolf Institute, as well as teaching staff of the University of Cambridge.

 The summer school aims to increase tolerance and interdependence through the design of a curriculum and a learning environment conducive to academic study and fostering understanding of the diversity of beliefs, attitudes and perspectives.

 Participants will sit alongside Master's students from the Cambridge Theological Federation who are working towards one of four MA degrees recently accredited by Anglia Ruskin University.
 Participants have the opportunity to undertake one Summer School as an accredited MA module or choose to take one or more for interest only and receive a Woolf Institute Certificate of Completion.